yuvalshifriss/age-of-death-prediction/README.md

 ## 3. `train_and_validate.py`

-Trains multiple regression models to predict the **age of death** for patients who died from heart failure.
+Trains multiple regression models to predict the **age of death** for patients who experienced heart failure.

 ### 📋 Key Steps